LimelightVision/LimelightDocs/docs/getting_started.rst

 Imaging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: Limelight will receive software updates for improvements and features to accomodate the game.
+.. note:: Limelight will receive software updates for improvements and features to accomodate the game if necessary.
 .. _Downloads: https://limelightvision.io/pages/downloads
+* Do not use a Windows 7 machine
 * Remove power from your limelight
 * Download the latest flasher tool and image from from the Downloads_ Page.
 * Install the flasher tool.